 Other apps such as Proposify, Harvest, and Tiny Scanner can assist with other tasks such as proposal writing, invoicing, and scanning and signing documents.
 With apps, you have the benefit of picking and choosing the specific tasks you need help with rather than investing in an entire system.
 On the other hand, if you’d rather keep all of your tasks aligned in one place, apps may not be for you.

-3. Business Management Services
+3. Business Management Support

-At the end of the day, the goal of tracking and billing your time is to keep your business as productive and profitable as possible.
+At the end of the day, the goal of time tracking and billing your time is to keep your business as productive and profitable as possible.
 Choose a system that fits the way you like to work and that will be easiest for you to use.